metno/weatherapi-docs/doc/ForecastJSON.md

 ## Forecast timeseries

 The forecast timeseries is structured as an array of forecast objects.
 The array is always sorted with increasing time.
+All timestamps are in UTC.

 The time resolution for a timeseries can vary.
 E.g the first half of a timeseries can have time values with one hour intervals, while the last half of the timeseries can have time values with six hour intervals.